Walker County, Georgia

-Walker County is a county located in the northwestern part of the U.S. state of Georgia.
-As of the 2020 census, the population was 67,654, down from 68,756 in 2010.
+Walker County is a county in the northwest region of the U.S. state of Georgia.
+As of the 2020 census, its population was 67,654, down from 68,756 in 2010.
 The county seat is LaFayette.
 The county was created on December 18, 1833, from land formerly belonging to the Cherokee Indian Nation.

-Walker County is part of the Chattanooga TN/GA Metropolitan Statistical Area.
+Walker County is part of the Chattanooga TN/GA metropolitan statistical area.

 History

 Walker County was named after Georgia's U.S. Senator, Freeman Walker (1780–1827).

 Civil War battles fought in Walker County were part of the Chickamauga Campaign fought between August 21 and September 20, 1863: